DaveMSchmitz/SurescriptsInternship/README.md

 https://github.com/DaveMSchmitz/SurescriptsInternship/blob/master/Surescripts/code/HenryDAO.java

 ### Book.java
-This class is responsible for being a data structure that can hold all of the information that a book would need (EX. book code, title, locations that it is at, etc).
+This class is responsible for being a data structure that can hold all of the information that a book would need (EX. book code, title, book location, etc).
 It is very basic with having variables that you can set and get.
-The different cases are for author and location.
-Since their can be more than one author per book, this holds a list of authors.
+The different cases is for author and location.
+Since there can be more than one author per book, this holds a list of authors.

 https://github.com/DaveMSchmitz/SurescriptsInternship/blob/master/Surescripts/code/Book.java

 ### Location.java
 This class is responsible for being a data structure that can hold location data.
-It stores the name of the location and the amount of books that the location has on hand of that book.
+It stores the name of the location and the number of books that the location has on hand of that book.

 https://github.com/DaveMSchmitz/SurescriptsInternship/blob/master/Surescripts/code/Location.java